 WHERE TO SHOP

 Just up the street from Thread Spun you will find this serene escape, which features a beautiful boutique offering a variety of goods and gifts made by local vendors.
-Their boutique also showcases natural and clean-beauty offerings.
+They also showcase natural and clean-beauty offerings.
 After you're done shopping, take a yoga class, book an acupuncture session or hot stone massage, or perhaps receive an astrology reading.
 You could easily spend half a day here.
-Go on, you deserve it, this is an Encinitas *vacation* guide, after all.
+Go on, you deserve it, this is your Encinitas vacation, after all.

 WHAT TO DO